sihechen0530/reben-training-scripts/README.md

   after training.
 Note that you have to be logged in to the Hugging Face model hub using `huggingface-cli login` for this to work.
 For this you need a Hugging Face account and a token which can be obtained from the Hugging Face website.
+- `--test-run` or `--no-test-run` (default: `True`) Whether to only run a few batches for testing.
+If `--no-test-run` is set, the full dataset will be used for training and testing.

 The full command to train the resnet50 model as described in the BigEarthNet v2.0 paper with all bands from Sentinel-2 is as follows: